Feyerabend/cc/ch08/addition/model/ctl/README.md

 In industrial practice, such a result would prompt one of three responses:

-1. **Refine the model** to add the missing constraint (remove the non-deterministic choice that allows the elevator to leave without serving the request).
+1. *Refine the model* to add the missing constraint (remove the non-deterministic choice that allows the elevator to leave without serving the request).
-2. **Add a fairness assumption**: assert that the system is fair — if a transition is infinitely often enabled, it is infinitely often taken.
+2. *Add a fairness assumption*: assert that the system is fair--if a transition is infinitely often enabled, it is infinitely often taken.
 Under a strong fairness assumption, the liveness properties can hold even in the non-deterministic model.
 LTL is better suited to expressing fairness assumptions than plain CTL.
-3. **Accept the gap**: acknowledge that the model abstracts away the scheduling policy, and verify only the properties that hold under *all* schedulers (which are precisely the ones that hold here).
+3. *Accept the gap*: acknowledge that the model abstracts away the scheduling policy, and verify only the properties that hold under *all* schedulers (which are precisely the ones that hold here).

 The traffic light example holds all its properties because it is a deterministic model: each state has exactly one successor, so every path is the same path and non-determinism plays no role.
-Moving from a deterministic to a non-deterministic model is where the branching structure of CTL becomes essential — and where model checking earns its keep.
+Moving from a deterministic to a non-deterministic model is where the branching structure of CTL becomes essential--and where model checking earns its keep.